BootAug: Boosting Text Augmentation via Hybrid Instance Filtering Framework: Proposed Method

-At the beginning of the \texttt{Phase} \#$1$, the original training dataset is divided into $k>3$ folds where the $k-2$ ones are used for the training purpose (denoted as the training fold) while the other two are used for the validation and augmentation purposes, denoted as the validation and boosting fold, respectively\footnote{Note that we iteratively select the $i$-th fold, $i \in \{1, \cdots, k\}$, as the boosting fold (line $3$ in \pref{alg:boostaug}).
-Meanwhile, we randomly pick up the other $k-2$ folds to constitute the training folds and the remaining one as the validation fold.
-In particular, the validation fold is used to select the best checkpoint of the surrogate language model.} (lines $4$-$6$).
-Note that the generated augmentation instances, which will be introduced in~\pref{sec:instance_generation}, can be identical to the data used for training the surrogate language model.
-This is called a data overlapping problem that leads to a feature space shift thus overfit the surrogate language model.
-We argue that the proposed $k$-fold augmentation approach, a.k.a. cross-boosting, can alleviate the feature space shift of the augmentation instances which will be validated and discussed in detail in~\pref{sec:rq3}.
-The main crux of the \texttt{Phase} \#$1$ is to build a surrogate language model as a filter to guide the elimination of harmful and poor augmentation instances.
-This is different from the existing works that use a pre-trained language model to directly generate augmentation instances.
-We clarify our motivation for this from the following two aspects. \begin{itemize}[leftmargin=*,noitemsep,nolistsep] \item In addition to modeling the semantic feature, the surrogate language model can provide more information such as the text perplexity, classification confidence and predicted labels that can be useful for the quality control of the augmentation instances. \item Comparing to the instance generation, we argue that the instance filtering approach can be readily integrated with any existing text augmentation approach. \end{itemize}
+At the beginning of \texttt{Phase \#$1$}, the original training dataset is divided into $k\geq 3$ folds where the $k-2$ ones are used for training (denoted as the training fold) while the other two are used for the validation and augmentation purposes, denoted as the validation and boosting fold, respectively\footnote{We iteratively select the $i$-th fold, $i \in {1, \cdots, k}$, as the boosting fold (line $3$ in \pref{alg:boostaug}).
+The validation fold is used to select the best checkpoint of the surrogate language model to filter the augmented instances.
+This process is repeated $k$ times to ensure that all the folds have been used for validation and boosting at least once, thus avoiding data overlapping between the training and validation folds.} (lines $4$-$6$).
+Note that the generated augmentation instances, which will be introduced in \pref{sec:instance_generation}, can be identical to the instances in training folds the surrogate language model.
+This data overlapping problem will lead to a shifted feature space.
+We argue that the proposed $k$-fold augmentation approach, a.k.a. ``cross-boosting'', can alleviate the feature space shift of the augmentation instances, which will be validated and discussed in detail in \pref{sec:rq3}.
+The main crux of \texttt{Phase \#$1$} is to build a surrogate language model as a filter to guide the elimination of harmful and poor augmentation instances.